vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Physics Messages/3 Trigger Matrix 3D.md

 ### Trigger Matrix

-If your two colliders in question do not match in the matrix then you **will not** get collision messages
+If your two colliders in question do not match in the matrix then you **will not** get trigger messages

 +-------------------------------+--------+-----------+---------------------+----------------+-------------------+-----------------------------+
 |                               | Static | Rigidbody | Kinematic Rigidbody | Static Trigger | Rigidbody Trigger | Kinematic Rigidbody Trigger |